matth-x/MicroOcpp/docs/benchmarks.md

 - Limited memory size
 - Limited flash size

 For OCPP, the relevant bottlenecks are especially the memory and flash size.
-The processing speed is no concern, since OCPP is not computationally complex and does not include any extensive planning algorithms on the charger size.
+The processing speed is no concern, since OCPP is not computationally complex and does not include any extensive planning algorithms on the charger side.
 A previous [benchmark on the ESP-IDF](https://github.com/matth-x/MicroOcpp-benchmark) showed that the processing times are in the lower milliseconds range and are probably outweighed by IO times and network round trip times.

 However, the memory and flash requirements are important figures, because the device model of OCPP has a significant size.
 The microcontroller needs to keep the model data in the heap memory for the largest part and the firmware which covers the corresponding processing routines needs to have sufficient space on flash.